ozchamo/YAKKO/README.md

 ## CURRENT VERSION: 9.12 (20251124.2334)
 - PROXY!!!
 Added a new question and install option: built-in logic for supporting servers behind a proxy
-- Tested on RHEL 10 and Fedora 43
+- Tested on RHEL 10, RHEL 10.1 and Fedora 43
 - Tested with OpenShift 4.20
+- Surface kubeconfig to YAKKO directory with read permissions (request fulfilled!)
 - Little bug fixes

 And slightly earlier...